Grant-Inna/Mairala/README.md

 Layout of index page.
 Used PSD mockup, Avocode

-Good for Google Chrome, FireFox, IE(9-11) and mobile devices
+Great for Google Chrome, FireFox, IE(9-11) and mobile devices, good for Edge

 Used technologies: